 You can give a meaningful file name prefix for all the resulting files, or leave it empty.
 Cartool will also postfix each file name with the current block of TFs. |

-Integer values use less space, are faster, and are good enough for display.
-But this is not recommended for anything like statistics, as there will be some loss during conversion.
-Floating point values take more space, but are your real data.
+Single byte format files use less space, are faster, and could be good enough for display.
+But this is strongly discouraged for anything like statistics or any other processing, due to the loss of precision during the conversion.
+Floating point format files on the other hand take more space, but do reflect precisely your original data.
 Use this option if you want to proceed with some statistics f.ex. |

 |